The Basics of HIPAA

 - An expiration date.

-A copy of our Authorization to Release Protected Health Information and Xray Authorization forms and a copy of the Revocation of Authorization form can be downloaded.
+A copy of our Authorization to Release Protected Health Information form and a copy of the Revocation of Authorization form can be downloaded.
 SPH policy HW-79 outlines the fee schedule for copy service.

 When is Authorization Not Required?